-Since graduating from Liberty University in 1998, I have had the privilege of working in various forms of ministry.
-From being a middle and high school Bible teacher to being, a youth pastor and even combining the two positions.
+Since graduating from Liberty University, I have held multiple ministry positions with increasing responsibility.
+From middle and high school Bible teacher to assistant youth pastor to small groups or family ministry pastor.
 These roles provided me with the opportunity to develop the spiritual formation of today’s families.
 Throughout this time, I knew that there was more in store for me as I continued throughout my spiritual journey.

 Next, I began at Norfolk Christian School as the Middle School Chapel Coordinator (and Middle School Bible teacher).
 Like Greenbrier, I oversaw that chapel services and revolutionized the school’s previous perspective of this weekly event.
-Taking the service from a joke-filled one verse read time to a worshipful experience with meaningful preaching the students grew in leaps and bounds over the course of my tenure.
+Taking the service from a joke-filled one verse read time to a worshipful experience with meaningful preaching the students grew by leaps and bounds over the course of my tenure.
 This time of ministry is one I look back on as a success but also felt the burden for more adult-minded ministry opportunities.

 Although my position was as a volunteer, I was the Director of Small Group Ministry at Bayside Baptist Church.
 Here I had the opportunity to influence the spiritual formation of the congregants.
 Through the semester based small groups system, the congregants are able to pursue spiritual formation in various areas of their life.
 The development and implementation of the small groups provided me with the opportunity to minister to the congregation through investing in their individual lives by developing their desire for personal spiritual renewal.
 Overall, this period was challenging as the adults were not as easily motivated in their spiritual formation as their student counterparts.
 Yet, I know that through consistent offerings they were able to grab a hold of their own spiritual formation.